 How Can Carbon Monoxide Poisoning Be Prevented?

-- Make sure all gas appliances are well ventilated.
+- Make sure all gas appliances are well-ventilated.

 - Have a qualified technician perform yearly inspections on any appliance that produces carbon monoxide.